LoiseMwarangu/Instagram/README.md

 ## Instaclone
-An application that works exactly like instagram.
+An application that works exactly like instagram.Users can post images and have them commented on and liked
+### Prerequisites
+The user needs an internet connection and a link to access the proejct's repository
 ### Getting Started
-The user needs to access the reposit
-### Prerequisites
 -Internet connection
 -webpage URL:

--Acess the project using my github link :
+-Access the project using my github link :https://github.com/LoiseMwarangu/instagram

 -git clone project.

--install dependancies in requirements.txt file pip install -r requirements.txt
+-install dependancies in requirements.txt file using pip install -r requirements.txt

 -cd into project